 When moving out of a property you need to give yourself ample time first for the removal services and then to clean throughout.
 Some high traffic areas and commonly used surfaces such as the countertops or oven take more time to clean.

 To cut out the stress, pack all of your personal belongings and make a list of what needs to be cleaned.
-When you are done packing, it will be much easier to spot dirt and dust without all the books, magazines, photos, and knickknacks lying on shelves around the house.
+When you or the house removal company are done with the packing service, it will be much easier to spot dirt and dust without all the books, magazines, photos, and knickknacks lying on shelves around the house.
 Also, you may want to move all boxes in one room or transport them to your new home.
 This way it will be easier to tidy and clean without bumping into boxes and other stuff packed for the final move.
 Once you have moved your belongings to your new home, you can clean the room where you stored your belongings.

 When cleaning, you want to start from top to bottom.
 First remove dust and cobwebs from the ceiling and top of doors, cabinets, and other furniture.
 It is a good idea to wear a mask or scarf because all the dirt and dust will become airborne.
 Wipe down the walls after you dust the ceilings.
 If you spot any stains on the walls, use a damp cloth to remove them.
 Then clean the windows, soft furnishings, appliances, and carpets.
 Clean the bathrooms last.
 And off you go, you are done cleaning and ready to move out.